dhvitOP/bcfd-bdfd-clone/README.md

 # Upcoming/Todo
 CodeShare from which you can import codes in your bot directly (Almost Made) <br>
 Add Slash Commands Options/Arguments for Commands
-# Info on Codeshare (Upcoming)
+# Info on Codeshare Integration (Done)
-For This I will be making a POST Method System, So that any codeshare website can integrate any of this project and add an code import system to their codeshare site. <br>
+For This Its making a POST Method System, So that any codeshare website can integrate any of this project and add an code import system to their codeshare site. <br>
 Only Discord.js Code Type will be supported (If i don't have any plan to add new language support) <br>

-# Lol Things
+# Notice
 Please Star if you liked this project and fork it if you want to use it also make sure of LICENSE, dont use this project without giving credits or without seeing LICENSE
-Also It is fully made by me lol
+Also It is fully made by me xd <br>

+Date : 19 December, Time : 4:00PM IST  Added Codeshare Integration, Documentation of it will be coming soon
 # Features
 Make Your own bot in 20 Seconds <br>
 Easy to Setup <br>